ageuke/api-documenation/_api/books_list.md

   - name: account_oid
     content: The account_oid to filter the results by.
 This parameter is optional.
 content_markdown: >-
   This call will return all regions for an account.
-If no regions are assigned it will return one region labelled "None".
+If regions have not been assigned it will return one region labelled "None".

   {: .info}